 Our world continues to urbanize.
 With 70 percent of the global population predicted to live in cities by 2050, now is not the time for business as usual.

-For better or worse, cities are where we will have the greatest impact on planetary health and quality of life—through design, economic policy, next-generation technologies and sustainable development.
-We need big plans and bold action.
+Cities will have the greatest impact on planetary health and quality of life.
+We need big plans and bold action in urban design, economic policy, next-generation technologies and sustainable development.

-What’s Next? examines the major forces at play in cities everywhere—but especially Chicago—and offers critical learning for civic-minded executives.
+What’s Next examines the major forces at play in cities everywhere—with a frequent focus on Chicago—and offers critical learning for civic-minded executives.